nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Just as the other two plugins install new class objects in the editor, this plugin should as well, a class called `Group`.
  * Create a class method for registering new types of groups, by name.
 That name will be used as part of the grouper element's class name.
  * Create a class method for inserting open/close grouper pairs.
 Use